eflamm-of-passion/dragon-request/README.md

 ## TODO

-- fix and remove the irrelevant logs
+- fix the integration test
-- fix deprecated URL warning
 - integrate a frontend

 ## Architecture